The Last Kiss (2006 film)

-The Last Kiss is a 2006 American romantic comedy-drama film which is based on the 2001 Italian film L'ultimo bacio, directed by Gabriele Muccino.
+The Last Kiss is a 2006 American romantic comedy-drama film which is based on 2001 Italian film of the same name, directed by Gabriele Muccino.
 The plot revolves around a young couple and their friends struggling with adulthood and issues of relationships and commitment.
 The film stars Zach Braff, Jacinda Barrett, Casey Affleck and Rachel Bilson.
 The screenplay was written by Paul Haggis, and directed by Tony Goldwyn.

 Much of The Last Kiss was filmed in and around Madison, Wisconsin.
 As with Garden State, Braff was involved with the film's soundtrack.
 The first teaser trailer was released on Braff's official website in mid-June 2006.
-The movie received mixed to negative reviews, aiming criticism to its undeveloped plot, writing, and characters.
-However, the performances were praised.
+Despite being praised for the cast performances, the movie received negative reviews, panning its undeveloped plot, writing, and characters.